 In the last post, we discussed what content and content marketing is, and we got started on brainstorming some ideas for your content.

-If you missed that post click here
+If you missed that post click here to read it.

 Today we are going to be talking about how content marketing builds your health coaching business.
 In other words, what are the benefits of content marketing?